-- Section 3.2, Transportation\ - Section 3.3, Air Quality and Greenhouse Gases\ - Section 3.4, Noise and Vibration\ - Section 3.5, Electromagnetic Fields and Electromagnetic Interference - Section 3.6, Public Utilities and Energy - Section 3.7, Biological and Aquatic Resources\ - Section 3.8, Hydrology and Water Resources\ - Section 3.9, Geology, Soils, Seismicity, and Paleontological Resources\ - Section 3.10, Hazardous Materials and Wastes\ - Section 3.11, Safety and Security - Section 3.12, Socioeconomics and Communities\ - Section 3.13, Station Planning, Land Use, and Development - Section 3.14, Parks, Recreation, and Open Space - Section 3.15, Aesthetics and Visual Quality\ - Section 3.16, Cultural Resources\ - Section 3.17, Regional Growth - Section 3.18, Cumulative Impacts - Section 3.19, Design Variant to Optimize Speed technical analyses and data.
-Technical reports for the San Francisco to San Jose Project Section evaluate the portions of the Project Section between 4th and King Street Station in San Francisco and Scott Boulevard in Santa Clara, while technical reports for the adjacent San Jose to Merced Project Section evaluate the HSR alignment south of Scott Boulevard to the Project Section terminus at West Alma Avenue south of the San Jose Diridon Station.
-Electronic copies of associated technical reports are available at the repository locations listed in Chapter 10, Distribution List, and at the Authority's Northern California Regional Office at 100 Paseo de San Antonio, Suite 300, San Jose, CA 95113 and the Authority's Headquarters at 770 L Street, Suite 620 MS-1, Sacramento, CA 95814.
-Copies of the technical reports can be requested via the
+- Section 3.2, Transportation - Section 3.3, Air Quality and Greenhouse Gases - Section 3.4, Noise and Vibration - Section 3.5, Electromagnetic Fields and Electromagnetic Interference - Section 3.6, Public Utilities and Energy - Section 3.7, Biological and Aquatic Resources - Section 3.8, Hydrology and Water Resources - Section 3.9, Geology, Soils, Seismicity, and Paleontological Resources - Section 3.10, Hazardous Materials and Wastes - Section 3.11, Safety and Security - Section 3.12, Socioeconomics and Communities - Section 3.13, Station Planning, Land Use, and Development - Section 3.14, Parks, Recreation, and Open Space - Section 3.15, Aesthetics and Visual Quality - Section 3.16, Cultural Resources - Section 3.17, Regional Growth - Section 3.18, Cumulative Impacts - Section 3.19, Design Variant to Optimize Speed (the content from this section has been incorporated throughout the Final EIR/EIS) - Section 3.20, Millbrae Station Reduced Site Plan Design Variant

 An analysis of impacts on agricultural lands is not included in Chapter 3 because no farmland or agricultural operations are known to occur along the Project Section that could be affected by construction or operation of the project alternatives.
-The asterisks (\) in this list of Chapter 3 sections indicate topics that are supported by technical reports providing additional detailed
+The asterisks () in this list of Chapter 3 sections indicate topics that are supported by technical reports providing additional detailed technical analyses and data.
+Technical reports for the San Francisco to San Jose Project Section evaluate the portions of the Project Section between 4th and King Street Station in San Francisco and Scott Boulevard in Santa Clara. while technical reports for the adjacent San Jose to Merced Project Section evaluate the HSR alignment south of Scott Boulevard to the Project Section terminus at West Alma Avenue south of the San Jose Diridon Station.
+Copies of the